2019 Buyers Guide to Glass Countertops, White Glass Countertops, Quartz Countertops and Concrete Countertops.

 Installation.
 Textured Glass Countertop installations are not for for amateurs.
 Please make sure that your installers are THE BEST you can find.

 Most Often Purchased For: Modern, Contemporary, Transitional, Coastal, Indoor, Outdoor, Kitchen, Bath, Backsplashes, Tables, Stair Steps, Glass Shower Walls.

 Summary.
-Textured glass countertops are are a hygienic and luxurious material that add an artistic element to your kitchen, bath or restaurant.
+Textured glass countertops are are a hygienic and luxurious material that add an artistic element to your kitchen, bath, table or restaurant.
 They come alive in the evening with thoughtful lighting and can truly appear to float.
 Our favorite countertop combination is a Textured Glass High Bar with LED and ceiling spot lights over a White Glass countertop.
 It’s a top dollar splurge, but if placed in high-value areas it can pay you back every day with a WOW!
 Factor and a high resale value for your home.

 White Glass Countertops Prices and Buying Guide

 Cost.
 The average retail cost of a White Glass countertop is between $125/psf and $250/psf.